Savory Broccoli Frittata with Shiitake Mushrooms

 We are huge fans of frittatas on busy weeknights.
-This broccoli frittata saved us on Monday night after a worky-worky day.
+This broccoli frittata saved us on a recent Monday night after a worky-worky day.
 The thing is, just because a frittata is routine doesn’t mean it needs to be boring.
 Dinner should never be boring!
 I’m not sure I’ve ever made the same frittata twice, and that helps to keep things interesting.
 But I thought I’d spend a minute talking about the other key to “maximizing your family’s engagement with dinner,” as a social media consultant might say if she were just on the brink of hangry.

 Let’s keep it short and savory.
 The password is…umami.
 Big surprise, right?
 Incorporate a few handfuls of umami-rich ingredients, and you’ll never look back.
 In this so-called broccoli frittata, which is actually so much more, I’ve umami-bombed with (1) shiitakes (2) capers and (3) pecorino.
 That’s all it takes.
 Aww yeah.